The IID Story began…

 Throughout the years IID has always had a focus on empowering women in particular and helping them to establish themselves in their own right and through micro enterprises.
 Other staff and ex students have also ventured out into other areas of social work and several branches have since become independent, such as IMCARES in Mumbai or Growing Opportunity Finance in Chennai.
 We are very encouraged by seeing how some of our people have taken hold of our vision and muliplied it thoughout the country!

-IID is now becoming a “middle aged” organization, completing 40 years of service on 17th March 2014.
+IID is now becoming a “middle aged” organization, completing 42 years of service on 17th March 2016.
 All that the reader finds in this website has its roots in the vision of the founders.
-It was possible only through the sacrificial support received from countless sponsors from Germany, Switzerland, England, India and many other contries.
-The 40th year is a year of remembrance, a year of celebration and thanksgiving.
-It is also a year of introspection and outlook into intensive and growing ministry in the future.
+It was possible only through the sacrificial support received from countless sponsors from Germany, Switzerland, England, India and many other countries.

 Because there are still thousands and thousands of young people desiring and deserving a decent and promising future.
 As the country changes and develops, our approaches are changing and developing.
 The vision, hovewer, remains unchanged: